AChiu2700/acm-git-workshop/README.md

 # acm-git-workshop
-Code that's being used in ACM workshop!
+Code that's being used in ACM workshop!.
+Hi Anna